Oxyenyos/web-proj/src/pages/faqs/uses.md

 last_modified_at: 2020-01-13T09:56:34-05:00
 ---

-Read on friend to learn about the hardware and software I use for play and to build Made Mistakes.
+Read on friend to learn about the hardware and software I use for play and to build Metoric Teachings.
 None of it is terribly exciting or unexpected, but hey --- maybe the curious of you will find it interesting.

 ## Hardware